-A change of address, phone number, emergency phone number, or any other registration information should be reported immediately to Academic Affairs Office.
+A change of address, phone number, emergency phone number, or any other registration information should be updated in PowerSchool and reported immediately to Beth Corletti and the Academic Affairs Office.
 Public school transportation personnel should be notified several weeks before a change of residence.